Karavaloor: History

 It was once part of the Venad Kingdoms which laid the foundation for the later Chera kingdom.
 It developed trade links with Kollam Port and traded in spices and herbs as was common in the period.

+Karavaloor Market

+Karavaloor has historically functioned as an important weekly market for the surrounding agricultural area.
+A study on agricultural and horticultural development in the region identified Karavaloor as one of the locations with weekly-market facilities and recorded three such market functions at Karavaloor.
+The study notes that weekly markets provided farmers with a means of selling agricultural produce, particularly during harvesting seasons.

+The market continues to serve the local population and surrounding settlements as a centre for the sale of agricultural and other locally consumed goods.

 Demographics

 Proto-Australoid tribes like the Kuravar, Pulayar and Paraiyar make up the native ancestral population.
-Minority groups include the Nair, the[Vellala pillai], Ezhava, Saint Thomas Christians, and the Mappila.
+Minority groups include the Nair, the Vellala Pillai, Ezhava, Saint Thomas Christians, and the Muslim Mappila.

-The Karavaloor village has population of 23,947 of which 11,288 are males while 12,659 are females as per Population Census 2011.
+The population of the village is 23,947, 11,288 of them are males and 12,659 of them are females according to 2011 Indian Census.

-Karavaloor village has higher literacy rate compared to Kerala.
-In 2011, literacy rate of Karavaloor village was 95.37 % compared to 94.00 % of Kerala.
-In Karavaloor Male literacy stands at 96.93 % while female literacy rate was 94.01 %.
+The literacy rate of the village is higher compared to Kerala.
+In 2011, the village's literacy rate of was 95.37 % compared to Kerala's 94.00 %.

 Religion

 Native Animism, Hinduism, Christianity, Islam and Tribal Religions are practiced.

 Karavaloor features the Karavaloor Peedika Bhagavathy Goddess Temple, where Bhadrakali is the presiding deity.
 The annual festival of this temple is known for its processions.

 Active temples include Padinjattinkara Shiva Temple, Paanayam Shiva Temple, Mathra Shiva Temple, and Murikolilkavu Parvathy Temple.
 They are worship sites, along with almost a dozen sacred groves that denote nature.

 Churches are present, such as Karavaloor Bethel Marthoma Church (attracting more than 500 families), Kereeth Marthoma Church, St. Benedict Malankara Syrian Catholic Church, St. George Orthodox Church and Nithya Sahaya Matha Church.

 Pentecostal churches include Assemblies of God churches, Church of God and many Independent Pentecostal churches.